Introduction

 persistent disk.
 Before deleting the VM, you have to connect to the VM

-and unmount the disk (to avoid data corruption):
+and unmount the persistent disk (to avoid data corruption):

 .. code-block:: console

-If you do not need anymore the data on the persistent storage, you may
+If you no longer need the data on the persistent disk, you must reset

-initialise it with random data (this task can be quite long), detache
+it with random data for confidentiality reasons (this operation can

 .. code-block:: console